stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/03-creating-the-connector.markdown

 5. Override the `doAddRowCountServiceCall` method to make the server call that retrieves the total number of guestbooks from the portlet.
 This enables pagination.
-This method must call the Guestbook SDK service method `getGuestbooksCount`, which retrieves guestbooks.
-To do this, you must first create a service instance (`LRGuestbookService_v62`) from the session.
-Then call the service's `getGuestbooksCount` method with the `groupId`:
+This method must call the Guestbook SDK service method `getGuestbooksCount`, which retrieves the total number of guestbooks.
+To do this, you must first create a `LRGuestbookService_v62` service instance from the session.
+Then call the service's `getGuestbooksCount` method with `groupId`:

         override public func doAddRowCountServiceCall(session: LRBatchSession) {
             let service = LRGuestbookService_v62(session: session)